 It’s almost here – your baby’s first birthday – and If you’re wanting to commemorate this year and all the many more to come but aren’t quite sure how to start the perfect birthday tradition, I’m happy to share with you all the best birthday traditions to start at 1.

-Of course the standard birthday traditions like cake and candles and presents come to mind, but if you want something a little more special and out of the ordinary, this list is for you.
+Of course the standard birthday traditions like cake and candles, games and presents come to mind, but if you want something a little more special and out of the ordinary, this list is for you.

 There are so many adorable and heart-warming ideas or ways to capture the memories of each passing year and celebrate that special day – choose your favorites!